Geologist, educator, author, and artist

 I’ve dealt with data my entire life—mineralogical, test scores, demographics—along with all the things we do to data—label, digitize, visualize, archive.
 We literally have so much data we hardly know what to do with it.

-This question prompted considerable head-scratching on my part.
-Although I thought I knew the answer, it’s complicated.
+This question prompted considerable head-scratching on my part, for although I thought I knew the answer, it’s complicated.
 Simply, the use of water, minerals, and fossil fuels are strongly tied to people with their politics, economics, beliefs, and actions.

 Are we prepared for the new rush toward mineral exploitation for a green economy?

-The current use of the word “harvest” in place of “mining” on the deep-sea floor is another bit of sugar-coating or perhaps green-washing for a process that is difficult and dirty at best.
+The current use of the word ‘harvest’ in place of ‘mining’ on the deep sea floor is another sugar-coating or perhaps green-washing for a process that is difficult and dirty at best.
 At its worst, mining devastates people, their communities, and the environment.

-How do the Earth, planet, and world intersect?
+How do the Earth, the planet, and the world intersect?

-I thought I was writing about the Earth.
-It turns out, however, that I am writing about how a person constructs a worldview.
-In writing about how other people might see the Earth, I’ve learned a lot about my own beliefs and perceptions.
+I thought I was writing about the Earth when, in fact, I am writing about how a person constructs a world view.
+While writing about how other people might see the Earth, I’ve learned a lot about myself.

 Artisan amethyst miners, Mapatiza, Kalomo,Zambia, photo by Daniel Munalula, courtesy of Patricia Ongwe Zita.